OasisLMF/Workshop2019/README.md

 ## Overview
 ### Model data

 The model data used in the exercises is an adapted version of a GEM hazard model for the Dominican Republic.
-This is based in work by Sunstone Risk, further details ow which can be found [here](http://www.sunstonerisk.com/gem/).
+This is based in work by Sunstone Risk, further details o which can be found [here](http://www.sunstonerisk.com/gem/).
 In the full implementation different intensity measures are used depending on the risk, but in the workshop version we have a simplified version using PGA only.

 ### Oasis ecosystem